SamanthaSolomon/Random-Tarot-Generator/random-imager.md

 - Use the URL to make a human readable alt attribute. ex: `https://www.trustedtarot.com/img/cards/the-fool.png` to be `The Fool`
 - Make it so that when you click on one of the added images, it will be removed from the page.

-## Even Hungrier for More?

-We can run any procedure we like with our clicks:

-**For your labs:**

-1. EXTRA RESEARCH CHALLENGE: Add an input box and a button to your labs.
-When the button is clicked, grab the value of the text inside the input box, and use that value as an argument in your generateCheckerBoard(NUM) and generatePyramid(NUM) functions.

-**From today's lessons:**

-1. Construct a horrible digital quilt
-1. Construct a pyramid made from triangles
-1. Make the Virtual Rolodex from the morning lesson if you haven't done so.

 ---